- It allows users to get a new phone for a fraction of its price.

 - Help companies boost sales by promoting a more sustainable upgrade.

-- Give mobile network operators a way to attract customers into lengthy contracts.
+- Give mobile network operators a way to cross-sell services and invite customers into long-term contracts.

 - Deliver more affordable devices for secondary markets.

 - Provide raw materials companies can reuse to make new phones more environmentally friendly.

 - Enable brands to meet their ESG and sustainability goals.